How to Plan a Trip to Akaroa and the Banks Peninsula

 - Dine of French cuisine and seafood at Akaroa’s restaurants.

-For more details on each experience, see the 6 Things to Do in Akaroa for Foodies.
+For more details on each experience, see the 6 Best Foodie Experiences in Akaroa.

 Where to Eat in Akaroa